Family says Fort Lauderdale funeral home displayed wrong body at woman’s wake

 However, on Monday, Newman’s family remains without answers.

+“It just went to, ‘Honestly, we’re still investigating,’ ’cause they don’t honestly know where she’s at,” said Stewart.

 “We just want to make sure that they don’t cremate this woman and act as if everything is OK,” said Walsh.
 “It’s not.
-We need to make sure that she’s at peace, and they don’t know where she is.
+We need to make sure that she’s at peace, and they don’t know where she is.”

-Another family has since come forward claiming the woman they buried on March 2 is Newman.
+7News spoke with another family who had the funeral of their loved one earlier this month.
+They said they have reason to believe the body they buried on March 2 may have been Newman’s.
 They believe the funeral home swapped the bodies.

 When this family confronted the funeral home’s staff, they said the director told them they had no answers.